hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 ---
 # Installing And Using The Swift CLI Client

-This article describes the steps you'll need to follow in order to download files from and upload files to your HP Cloud object storage containers from your *nix command-line.
+This article describes the steps you'll need to follow in order to download files from and upload files to your HP Helion Public Cloud object storage containers from your *nix command-line.

 Specifically, it describes how to do the following:

-1. Install the command-line swift client
+1. Install the command-line Swift client
-1. Use the swift client to list containers and list container contents
+1. Use the Swift client to list containers and list container contents
-1. Use the swift client to download the contents of a container
+1. Use the Swift client to download the contents of a container
-1. Use the swift client to upload files to a container
+1. Use the Swift client to upload files to a container
-1. Simply calls to the swift client with bash scripts
+1. Simply calls to the Swift client with bash scripts

-This article assumes that you already have an HP Cloud account set up and that you have already created a container.
+This article assumes that you already have an HP Helion Public Cloud account set up and that you have already created a container.

-## (1) Install the command-line swift client from OpenStack.
+## (1) Install the command-line Swift client from OpenStack.

 ### 1a: Install the python-setuptools package on your machine.